 As well as our phonics programme, we follow the National Curriculum.

 Guided Reading sessions take place across the school, in addition to daily phonics lessons.
-During these sessions reading is taught at children’s instructional level linked to book bands or the appropriate phonics level.
+During these sessions reading is taught at children’s appropriate phonics level.

 For children that are not reading at the age related expectation or not keeping up with their class, a suitable and relevant intervention may then be used to support the child.
 At Brookburn we have the following targeted reading additional support available: